pockerman/qubit-notes/software_engineering/2024-05-04-websocker-with-fastapi.md

 resource consuming.
 It would have been very convenitient if we could establish a two way communication between the client and the server in such situations.

-The WebSocket protocol can be used in such cases.
+The <a href="https://en.wikipedia.org/wiki/WebSocket">WebSocket protocol</a> can be used in such cases.
 This is a comunication protocol that  provides simultaneous two-way communication channel over a single TCP connection [1].
 HTTP and WebSocket are different protocols.
 However, the latter has been designed to be compatible with the former.
 When opening a WebSocket connection, this is firt initiated using an HTTP request and then upgraded to a WebSocket tunnel.
 In addition, WebSockets are identified through classic URIs with a host, path and query parameters similar to HTTP.